DeeproChoudhury/root-data/README.md

-# A formalisations of root systems in Lean
+# A formalisation of root systems in Lean

 This repository is part of Deepro Choudhury's final year project at Imperial College, London.